Happy couple walking and carrying bags after shopping together

 There are ways to build (or rebuild) credit history without involving another person.

 If you’d prefer to do it alone, use a secured credit card.
-Secured credit cards require a deposit, which acts as your credit limit.
+Secured credit cards require a deposit, which usually will equal your credit limit.
 If you default on your payments, the deposit serves as collateral.

 Did you know?

-The Discover it® Secured Credit Card can help you build credit with responsible use.1
+The Discover it® Secured Credit Card can help you build credit with responsible use.2

 By creating smart habits, like making on-time payments, you could eventually qualify for an unsecured credit card, which may further strengthen your credit history.

-Joint credit cards aren’t for everyone, and their terms vary depending on the credit card company, so it’s essential to be as educated on them as possible before deciding to open one with someone else.
-You may be ready for a joint account if you’re comfortable with the fact that the actions of each joint cardholder affect you both.
-That means both of your credit scores are impacted by each other’s habits.
+Joint credit cards aren’t for everyone.
+Their terms vary depending on the credit card company.
+So it’s essential to be as educated as possible before deciding to open one with someone else.
+You may be ready for a joint account if you’re comfortable with the fact that the actions of each joint account holder affect you both.
+It’s important to communicate about your spending habits, credit card payments, and shared finances to avoid issues that could hurt both your scores.
 Whatever your decision, just know that you have other options available.

 Next steps